tarantool/ansible-cartridge/README.md

 First, pack your application to RPM using `cartridge pack rpm` command.

-Then, describe simple topology in `hosts.yml` file:
+Then, describe the topology in `hosts.yml` file:

 `hosts.yml`: